direktiv-apps/nutanix/readme.md

 ## About nutanix

-This function gives access to Nutanix API v3.
+This function gives access to Nutanix APIs.
 PLease use the Nutanix's API Explorer to see the available API commands.
+More informtaion at [https://www.nutanix.dev](https://www.nutanix.dev).

 ### Example(s)
   #### Function Configuration